 You don’t have to share the trekking trails with other fellow trekkers

-Can hear your guides and porters' real-life stories because you are going to spend your entire journey with them and who knows maybe you would find something interesting to write about on a travel blog or on your journal.
+Can hear your guides and porters' real-life stories because you are going to spend your entire journey with them and who knows maybe you would find something interesting to write about on a travel blog in your journal.

 Prepared your own planned hygienic and delicious meals during the trek.

-You won’t remember the name of the tea houses but you will definitely remember the Homestay experience in Nepal.
-Homestay Trek gives you the perfect opportunity to bond with Nepalese people and learn about different cultures, cuisine, and lifestyle.
+You won’t remember the name of the tea houses but you will remember the Homestay experience in Nepal.
+Homestay Trek gives you the perfect opportunity to bond with Nepalese people and learn about different cultures, cuisines, and lifestyles.

 Best Trekking Regions in Nepal

-With the booming development of the tourism sector and infrastructure, and the nature jackpot, Nepal offers the best trekking regions in the world.
-Not only the trail here in Nepal is home to the 8 out of the 14 tallest mountains in the world but the trail also is home to the beautiful villages, full of lookout points, and lush forest filled with rhododendron, wildflowers, and many more.
+With the booming development of the tourism sector and infrastructure and the nature jackpot, Nepal offers the best trekking regions in the world.
+Not only the trail here in Nepal is home to 8 out of the 14 tallest mountains in the world but the trail also is home to beautiful villages, full of lookout points, and lush forests filled with rhododendron, wildflowers, and many more.

 Everest Gokyo Ri Trek

-Everest Gokyo Ri Trek is another famous trek in Everest Region.
+Everest Gokyo Ri Trek is another famous trek the n the Everest Region.
 Some of the highlights of this trek are fewer crowds than the Everest Base Camp Trek, crystal clear sacred lakes, and an eye-pleasing view of the Himalayas; Mt.
 Everest (8,848m) Lhotse (8,516 m), Cho-Oyu (8, 201m), Nuptse (7,855m) Amadablam (6,812 m), and the world’s 5th highest Mt.
 Makalu (8,463 m) with other mountain peaks.

 Everest Three Passes trek

-After the Everest Base Camp Trek and Everest Gokyo Ri Trek, Everest Three Passes Trek is an ideal trek in the Everest Region which is the extended version of those treks.
+After the Everest Base Camp Trek and Everest Gokyo Ri Trek, the Everest Three Passes Trek is ideal in the Everest Region which is the extended version of those treks.

 Annapurna Base Camp Trek

-Annapurna Base Camp Trek is also recognized as Annapurna Sanctuary Trek where you will be introduced to world-famous mountain peaks such as Dhaulagiri, Annapurna south, Machhapuchare, and the world’s tenth highest peak-Annapurna I.
+Annapurna Base Camp Trek is also recognized as Annapurna Sanctuary Trek where you will be introduced to world-famous mountain peaks such as Dhaulagiri, AnnapurnSouthth, Machhapuchare, and the world’s tenth highest peak-Annapurna I.